 - A 2% income tax on all but the bottom two tax brackets, which goes up to 3% for income over a million dollars.
 This immediately creates a dividend of over $100 a month for every Californian.
-This can steadily increase
+This can steadily increase on a predictable schedule.

 A basic income would be transformative for millions in the state.
 It would immediately provide economic security for the millions of people who struggle to make ends meet, and provide a true safety net so that moments of need don’t become months or years of difficulty.